Replace a lost Company Constitution on law firm website

 Requiring two directors.
 As stated above, the laws have changed.
 You now only need one director.
 It is safer to only have one director in case the company goes insolvent.

-4. Perform out of date and illegal actions
+4. Perform out-of-date and illegal actions

-Requiring illegal actions.
+Old Constitutions and Memorandum and Articles require you to perform illegal actions.
 Instead, update the company constitution to allow these correct powers:

 -